Peloton member running outdoors

 If you’ve already signed up for your 5K, choose a training program designed to last the same number of weeks between now and race day—so your training aligns appropriately.

-If you haven’t signed up for a 5K yet, and would rather schedule it for after you’ve trained, we recommend setting aside six weeks to lay your foundation, with your ultimate goal to complete your 5K at the end of the 6th week.
+If you haven’t signed up for a 5K yet, and would rather schedule it for after you’ve trained, we recommend setting aside six weeks to lay your foundation, with your ultimate goal to complete your 5K at the end of the sixth week.

 One study found that when novice runners completed a 6-week training program, their levels of health-enhancing physical activity, both in the short and the long term, were positively influenced.

 An ideal training schedule might include running or walking at least three days a week, cross-training twice a week, and resting the remaining two days.
-In Peloton’s 6-Week, Go The Distance: 5K Training Program on the Peloton Tread, a typical week might look like this:
+In Peloton’s six-week Go The Distance: 5K Training Program on the Peloton Tread, a typical week might look like this:

 • Monday: 20-Minute Go The Distance Walk + Run with Susie Chan